ctu-mrs/ctu-mrs.github.io/docs/hardware/lens_selection.md

    It's possible to use a lens intended for a larger or smaller sensor and get away with it, but this will result in cropping of the image or not all of the projected light being used, and the listed parameters of the lens will have to be recalculated accordingly.
    Manufacturers sometimes show in their datasheets what portion of what size of sensor will the image cover.

+## On wide FoV and other "non-pinhole-like" setups
+*Note: May contain contoversial information*
+Very often, especially for applications of vision onboard of UAVs, you will need cameras with wide FoV to get an overview of the surroundings without the need for actively rotating the camera or the whole UAV.
+There is now a wide selection of affordable lenses that accomplish this, including [fisheye lenses](https://en.wikipedia.org/wiki/Fisheye_lens) with more than 180 degrees FoV.
+Alternatively, such wide overview can be obtained by using a curved reflective surface in front of a camera sensor.
+For these cases, the pinhole camera model is not appropriate.

+The pinhole model of cameras is very popular due to its simplicity and presumed computational efficiency.
+It is used frequently in computer vision and in computer graphics this model is used almost exlusively.
+However, it does practically never perfectly correspond to the projection of real cameras that have lenses, because of which most calibration systems based on the pinhole model compute additional "lens distortion" parameters used to first correct the projection to better correspond to the calculated model.
+This means that additional computation has to be performed anyway and any gains one has from exploiting the math of the pinhole-based perspective projection are rendered pretty much moot.
+I (ViktorWalter) therefore recommend that you consider using a different model than the popular pinhole for better precision in 3D position estimation.
+Definitely do so for wide FoV optics, but also consider doing this for narrower lenses.
+There are numerous options of software - one oxample is the [OCamCalib](https://sites.google.com/site/scarabotix/ocamcalib-toolbox) system.

+When selecting a fisheye lens, reffer to [this](https://en.wikipedia.org/wiki/Fisheye_lens#Mapping_function) - the mapping function implemented in the optics defines which properties of objects are preserved when they move in the image and which are not.
+For example, the Equidistant projection preserves angular distances, making it suitable for bearing-based systems.